Learn The Most Recognisable Bass Riff Ever

 Do you know what The Most Recognisable Bass Riff Ever is?

 Your mind is probably spinning through all the songs you know and love.
 Maybe things like La Bamba, My Girl or Livin’ on a Prayer jump out at you.
-Maybe you’re more of a Stevie Wonder – I Wish kind of bass players.
+Perhaps you’re more of a Stevie Wonder – I Wish kind of bass player.

 While all of these bass lines are incredible and are definitely recognisable, none of these would be the MOST Recognisable bass riff ever.
 That honour falls to Fleetwood Mac – The Chain.